alxroyer/scenario/doc/src/devel/coding-rules/py/packages.rst

 2. Otherwise, the '__init__.py' file declares the symbols it officially exports:

    - The package shall be implemented with :ref:`private modules <coding-rules.py.namings.modules>` (with a leading underscore).
-   - Reexports should follow the :ref:`reexport rules <coding-rules.py.reexports>` described just after.
+   - Reexports should follow the :ref:`reexport rules <coding-rules.py.reexports>`.

 .. admonition:: Packages and subpackages defined from different directories
     :class: tip